jesusoviedo/lus-laboris-py/src/lus_laboris_api/README.md

 # Lus Laboris API

 REST API built with FastAPI for semantic search and information retrieval from Paraguay's Labor Code using Qdrant as vector database.
+Features integrated Phoenix monitoring for LLM tracking, session management, and quality metrics.

 ## Quick Start